riscv/riscv-crypto/doc/supp/vector-clmul-rfc.md

   - `EEW=2*SEW` for `vrd`
   - The widening instructions are used for the multiplication part of the GHASH operation.
-- The `vclmul.*` instructions work identically to the ones in Option 1 and are used for the reduction.
+- The `vclmul.*` instructions are identical to the Hi/Lo ones and are needed for the reduction.
 - Questions:
   - Does using the widening instructions for the multiplication and non-widening for the reduction require a change of `SEW` value at any point?
-  - When mixing widening and non-widening, do the `2*SEW` result elements of the widening instructions end up in the right places to easily
+  - When mixing widening and non-widening, do the `2*SEW` result elements of the widening instructions end up in the right places to easily perform the reduction?

 ### Carry-less Multiply Accumulate